-Kochi Metro signalling and communication
+Signalling and communication

 Rolling stock for Kochi Metro

-Contractors involved with Kochi Metro project
+Contractors involved in the project

 DMRC issued a tender for the KC-3 project in January 2013.
-The tender includes the construction of the elevated viaduct, six elevated stations at CUSAT, Pathadipalam, Edapally Junction, Changampuzha Park, Palarivatom and JL Nehru stadium.
+The tender included the construction of the elevated viaduct, six elevated stations at CUSAT, Pathadipalam, Edapally Junction, Changampuzha Park, Palarivatom and JL Nehru stadium.

 DMRC appointed Larsen and Toubro (L&T) for the construction of the viaduct on the Kalamassery-Kaloor stadium stretch, in April 2013.
-The contract will also include construction of metro stations on the stretch.
+The contract will also include the construction of metro stations on the stretch.